Universettee

 A journalist ruminates on the art of capturing a life span in 500 words

-3.11.2008 Robots, micro nations, perverse urbanism and other fiction from the not so distant future -
+3.11.2008 Robots, micro nations, perverse urbanism

 ... and other fiction from the not so distant future ... narrated by TomorrowsThoughtsToday.
 TomorrowsThoughtsToday is a London-based think tank exploring the consequences of fantastic, perverse and underrated urbanisms. tomorrowsthoughtstoday.com

-29.9.2008 Is history bunk? - James May
+29.9.2008 Is history bunk? -James May

 History sells.
 TV series and printed history alike are very popular.
 The question ‘do I like history?’ however, is different from the question, ‘do I think history is important?’
 Many people find it interesting or entertaining – but does it matter?
 Can we learn anything from it, should we learn anything from it, do we learn anything from it?
 Is there any significance to the progressing story of the human race?
 To borrow from Shakespeare; is the life of the human race but a walking shadow, a poor player that struts and frets his hour upon the stage and then is heard no more: is it a tale told by an idiot, full of sound and fury, signifying nothing?
 I don’t think there are any easy answers – but plenty of questions that are worth asking.
 Why not come to Universettee and join in the discussion?